tubbytwins/bumwings-kbd/README.md

 The Waveshare RP2040-zero board can either be soldered directly, or socketed pin headers can alternately be used.

-Kailh "Choc" PG1350 key switches are used.
+This design uses Kailh "Choc" PG1350 key switches.
 The board can either be used bare (not recommended) or installed in a case.
-I will soon upload a set of PCB case files for a Corne-style board arrangement (with both top plate and bottom plate).
+I have uploaded a set of PCB case files for a Corne-style board arrangement (with both top plate and bottom plate).
+Other case options are still a work in progress.

 ![](doc/bumwings_v001_prototype_first_build.jpg)